God-FearingCoder01/PyTutor-CS7/README.md

     ```bash
     npm start
     ```
-    Your browser should automatically opn to
+    Your browser should automatically open to
     ```text
     http://localhost:8003/visualize.html
     ```

 # 📚 Usage Guide

-* Click on the underlined words, **Python Tutor**
 * Write your python code in the editor
 * Click "Visualize Execution" to see environment diagrams
 * Use the Next/Prev buttons to step through execution